Ivan Šubašić

 Ivan Šubašić (7 May 1892 - 22 March 1955) was a Croat politician, best known as the last Ban of Croatia and Prime Minister of the royalist Yugoslav Government in exile during the Second World War.

 Early life

 Ivan Šubašić was born in Vukova Gorica, a village along the Karlovac-Rijeka highway in Karlovac district, Croatia.
 He completed the first grades of elementary school in the neighboring Prilišće and his secondary education in Zagreb.
 His studies at the Faculty of Theology (the University of Zagreb) were cut short, as he was drafted into the Austro-Hungarian Army.
 Captured on the Eastern Front, he subsequently joined the Yugoslav volunteers fighting at the Salonica.

-Once the war was over, Šubašić obtained his law degree at the Faculty of Law, University of Zagreb and opened his first law office in Vrbovsko, close to his birth place.
+Once the war was over, Šubašić obtained his law degree at the Faculty of Law, University of Zagreb and opened his first law office in Vrbovsko, close to his birthplace.
 After meeting Vladko Maček, he joined the Croatian Peasant Party and was elected to the Yugoslav National Assembly in 1938.